xtendo-org/saha/README.md

 `data/` is where documents are.
 Documents have the `*.md` file extension.

-Below is a typical Plate document.
+Below is a typical Saha document.

     title: Main page
     author: Kinoru